geraldmc/algo-bio/Program-HW1/README.md

   -test OUTPUT  direct a matrix to a named output file
 ```

 The code is delivered in a zipped file.
-Once unzipped it will have the following directory structure:
+Once unzipped it has the following directory structure:

 ```
 ├── Program-HW1